 - Restaurants, pubs, bars and takeaway services guidance - UPDATED

 - Shops and branches

-If a member of staff or customer tells you that they suspect they have (or have tested positive for) coronavirus, please contact the Public Health England Hampshire and Isle of Wight Health Protection Team (South East) by calling: 0344 225 3861.
+If there is more than one case of coronavirus in your workplace, please contact the Public Health England Hampshire and Isle of Wight Health Protection Team (South East) by calling: 0344 225 3861.

 There is more information on how businesses can help NHS Test and Trace on the GOV.UK website.